Need to talk? Call 1800 882 436.

 • excessive exposure to loud noise

-Sensorineural hearing losses are usually permanent.
+Sensorineural hearing loss is usually permanent.

 What are the signs of hearing loss?